High Probability Bounds for Stochastic Subgradient Schemes with Heavy Tailed Noise: Conclusion

 \section{Conclusion}

 In this work we established high probability convergence rates for the projected stochastic subgradient method under heavy-tailed noise, that is, under the sole assumption that the stochastic subgradient oracle has uniformly bounded variance.
-We provide a unified analysis which simultaneously cover several averaging schemes of the iterates, while avoiding large numerical constants in the statistical bounds and algorithm parameters.
+We provide a unified analysis which simultaneously cover general averaging schemes, stepsizes and clipping levels, while avoiding large numerical constants in the statistical bounds and algorithm parameters.
+Moreover, we provided an application to the case of statistical learning with kernels which obtains near-optimal performances in a fully practicable fashion.
 Future interesting directions include avoiding the boundedness assumption on the constraint set and analyzing the last iterates, while keeping the simplicity and practicability of our parameter settings.
 Yet another valuable future research direction would be to extend our analysis to zero-order optimization settings.